10 Christmas Sermons to Make Pastors Merry and Bright

 Outreach requires in-reach.

-In this sense, outreach should only be a large part of your budget if your church is in a season when its financial and operational affairs are in order.
+In this sense, outreach should only be a large part of your church budget if your church is in a season when its financial and operational affairs are in order.
 Most visitors will only give you one chance to make an impression.

-So, before you devote 90% of your budget to a big outreach event, make sure you are ready to make the most of your opportunity to make a good impression.
+So, before you devote 90% of your church budget to a big outreach event, make sure you are ready to make the most of your opportunity to make a good impression.

 This is basically diaconal ministry—youth ministry, counseling ministry, men's ministry, women’s ministry, etc.